Ginger Banana Bread (Vegan & Gluten Free)

 - In a small bowl, whisk ground flax with 1/4 cup (60ml) hot water and set aside.

 - In a large bowl, whisk together the flour, coconut, black sesame seeds, baking powder, salt, cinnamon, cardamom and nutmeg until well blended.

-- In another bowl, mix the mashed banana, maple syrup, coconut oil and vanilla well until the oil is totally emulsified into the banana.
+- In another bowl, mix the mashed banana, maple syrup, coconut oil and vanilla well until the oil is entirely emulsified into the banana.
 Stir in the flax egg.

 - Add the banana mixture to the flour mixture and mix until thoroughly combined.
-Stir in the ginger and macadamia nuts and then pour into the loaf pan
+Stir in the ginger and macadamia nuts, then pour into the loaf pan.

 - Sprinkle the remaining coconut, macadamia nuts and black sesame seeds over top of the batter.
 Gently press the macadamia nuts into the batter.